tuan2195/wordsearch-solver/README.md

 Usage: make -> Then ./word filename sortAlgo useHash debugPrint

-The dictionary.txt file must be in the same dictionary as the executable
+The dictionary.txt file must be in the same dictionary as the executable.